EEC 116 - Special Nanometer-Scale Rules

 - All polysilicon that is used for a functional circuit must have other

 polysilicon at a distance of 8 λ the entire length of both

 of its long edges.
-This implies the need for "dummy" poly.
+This implies the need for "dummy" poly in some cases.

-- Rule #2 above may be violated for a maximum length of 3 λ
+- Rule #4.3 may be violated for a maximum length of 3 λ

-- Rule #2 above may be violated for polysilicon-to-metal contacts.
+- Rule #4.3 may be violated for polysilicon-to-metal contacts